 During the initial research term of the collaboration and option agreement, the Company will perform research, at its expense, as well as conduct all development activities for CK-1827452, at its expense, in accordance with an agreed upon development plan.
-Amgen's option is exercisable during a defined period, the ending of which is dependent upon satisfaction of certain conditions, primarily CK-1827452 being developed to meet pre-defined criteria in Phase IIa clinical trials conducted during the initial research term.
+Amgen's option is exercisable during a defined period, the ending of which is dependent upon the satisfaction of certain conditions, primarily the delivery of Phase I and Phase IIa clinical trials data for CK-1827452 in accordance with an agreed plan sufficient to support its progression into Phase IIb clinical development.
 To exercise its option, Amgen is required to pay a non-refundable fee of \$50.0 million and thereafter would have an exclusive license.
 On exercise of the option, the Company is required to transfer all data and know-how necessary to enable Amgen to assume responsibility for development and commercialization of CK-1827452 and related compounds, which Amgen will perform at its sole expense.
 Development services, if any, performed by the Company after commencement of the exclusive license term will be reimbursed by Amgen.
 Under the terms of the agreement, the Company may be eligible to receive pre-commercialization and commercialization milestone payments of up to \$600.0 million in the aggregate on CK-1827452 and other potential products arising from research under the collaboration as well as royalties that escalate based on increasing levels of the annual net sales of products commercialized under the agreement.
-The agreement also provides for the Company to receive increased royalties by co-funding Phase III development costs of drug candidates under the collaboration.
-If the Company elects to co-fund such costs, it would be entitled to co-promote products in North America and participate in agreed commercial activities in institutional care settings, at Amgen's expense.
-If Amgen elects not to exercise its option on CK-1827452, the Company may then proceed to independently develop CK-1827452 and the research collaboration would terminate.
+The company elects to co-fund such costs, it would be entitled to co-promote products in North America and participate in agreed commercial activities in institutional care settings, at Amgen's expense.
+If Amgen elects not to exercise its option on CK-1827452, the Company may then proceed to independently develop CK-1827452 and the collaboration would terminate.

 In connection with entering into the collaboration and option agreement, the Company also entered into a common stock purchase agreement (the "CSPA") with Amgen.
 Accordingly, on January 2, 2007, the Company issued 3,484,806 shares of its common stock to Amgen under the CSPA at a price of \$9.47 per share for an aggregate purchase price of approximately \$33.0 million.
 The common stock was valued using the closing price of the Company's common stock on December 29, 2006, the last trading day of the Company's common stock prior to issuance.
 The difference between the price paid by Amgen of \$9.47 per share and the stock price of \$7.48 per share resulted in an aggregate stock purchase premium of \$6.9 million.
-This premium was recorded as deferred revenue and is being amortized to license revenue ratably over the maximum term of the non-exclusive license granted to Amgen under the collaboration and option agreement, which is four years.
+This premium was recorded as deferred revenue and is being recognized as license revenue ratably over the maximum term of the non-exclusive license granted to Amgen under the collaboration and option agreement, which is four years.
 After deducting issuance costs, the Company received net proceeds of approximately \$32.9 million from the stock issuance.

-In the first quarter of 2007, the Company recognized license revenue of \$3.1 million under the collaboration and option agreement and CSPA with Amgen.
-At March 31, 2007, deferred revenue related to the collaboration and option agreement and the CSPA was \$45.8 million.
+In the second quarter and first half of 2007, the Company recognized license revenue of \$3.1 million and \$6.1 million, respectively, under the collaboration and option agreement and CSPA with Amgen.
+At June 30, 2007, deferred revenue related to the collaboration and option agreement and the CSPA was \$42.7 million.